VariantSync/VEVOS_Simulation/README.md

             }
         }
 ```
-In case we use Busybox as our input product line, we have to clean its repository as a last step:
+In case we use Busybox as our input product line, we have to clean its repository as a last step before we can proceed to the next `SPLCommit`:
 ```java
         if (splRepository instanceof BusyboxRepository b) {
             try {